-3.5.3 Removals
+3.4.3 Removals

-Figure 12 shows that during the periods of high removal, the majority of the mortality on the halibut stock has been due to commercial catch.
-In 2017, the two top sources of removals in Area 4 are where commercial harvests (including discard mortality in the commercial fishery, i.e., "wastage") comprised 65% of the removals, and commercial groundfish fishery bycatch (referred to as prohibited species catch, or PSC, in fisheries off Alaska) accounted for 14% of removals.
+Figure 4 shows that during the periods of high removal, the majority of the mortality on the halibut stock has been due to commercial catch.
+In 2017, the two top sources of removals in Area 4 were commercial harvests (including discard mortality in the commercial fishery, i.e., "wastage"), which comprised 55% of the removals, and commercial groundfish fishery bycatch (referred to as prohibited species catch, or PSC, in fisheries off Alaska) which accounted for 44% of removals.